DavidCalebChaparroOrozco/Daily-Projects/README.md

   - Range sum queries in mutable arrays

   By implementing this structure with visualization capabilities, I've gained deeper insights into its efficient operation and potential use cases in algorithm optimization.
+* Day 378: 🎮 Word Raider - A Word Guessing Game in Python 🔠

+  Today, I built **Word Raider**, a fun and interactive word-guessing game in Python.
+The game challenges players to guess a hidden word within a limited number of attempts, providing feedback on correct, misplaced, and incorrect letters.
+Below are the key highlights:

+  - **Word Bank**: The game reads words from an external file (`words.txt`), making it easy to customize and expand the vocabulary.
+Each word is randomly selected for replayability.

+  - **User Feedback**: The game provides real-time feedback by displaying:
+    - Correct letters in their exact positions.
+    - Misplaced letters (correct letter, wrong position).
+    - Incorrect letters not present in the target word.

+  - **Turn Management**: Players have a limited number of turns (default: 5) to guess the word, adding strategic depth to each attempt.
+The game tracks used turns and displays progress.

+  - **Input Validation**: The game ensures guesses are valid—checking for correct length and alphabetic characters—to prevent errors and guide the player.

+  - **Win/Lose Conditions**: Clear messages indicate whether the player guessed the word correctly or ran out of turns, revealing the target word if lost.

+  - **Early Exit**: Players can type `exit` at any time to quit the game gracefully.

+  This project was a great way to practice file handling, string manipulation, and loop control in Python.
+It also reinforced the importance of user feedback in game design, making the experience intuitive and engaging.